-A Walking Tour with Guardian Architecture Critic Oliver Wainwright Book now
+A Walking Tour with Guardian Architecture Critic Oliver Wainwright This event is now over

 Nine Elms Drift: Architecture Tour

-Led by Guardian architecture critic Oliver Wainwright, this tour explores the biggest building site in London: a mile-long stretch of riverside development from Battersea Power Station to the Vauxhall Tower.
+Led by Guardian architecture critic Oliver Wainwright, this tour explored the biggest building site in London: a mile-long stretch of riverside development from Battersea Power Station to the Vauxhall Tower.

 Adult £15, student/ concession £12, Members £13.50.